JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 * Mechanical 3 = Bottom assembly

 The assembly layer must contain:
-1. A component outline (same as 3d model outline)
+1. A component outline (can be the same as 3d model outline)
+	* Maximum or nominal body size
-	* Text width = 0.05 mm
+	* Text width = 0.1 mm
 2. A ".Designator" special string in the center of component to show designator
 	* Font = TrueType
 	* Text size = 0.5 mm